jbiason/blog/content/books/things-i-learnt/integration-tests/index.md

 date = 2019-06-19

 [taxonomies]
-tags = ["en-au", "book", "things i learnt", "unit tests", "integration tests"]
+tags = ["book", "things i learnt", "unit tests", "integration tests"]
 +++

 The view of the whole is greater than the sum of its parts.
 And that includes